seanbaxter/circle/README.md

 Without the generic lambdas that C++14 provides, the process is even more intrusive.
 You need to put your loop's body into a function template so that it can receive the `integral_constant` argument (although it can now take the loop index as a non-type template parameter directly), but you also need to capture variables like `x` that are in the context of the loop.
 The only way is to write a class that has reference data members to explicitly capture the loop's context and a non-static `operator()` member function template to receive the loop index argument and execute the loop body.

 One could say that generic lambdas lessen the pain of loop unrolling, but let's ask ourselves why we're incorporating a lot of functional programming boilerplate to emulate the most quintessentially-imperative task: stepping through a loop.

+There are other more indirect but possibly more convenient ways to implement a C++ unrolled loop.
+One approach is to generate an `std::integer_sequence`, which is an unexpanded parameter pack of integers is ascending order.
+You can then call the operation on the unexpanded pack while performing pack expansion to effect the same operation.
+But how do we generate the integer sequence in the first place?
+Recursive partial template specialization.

+### The Circle unrolled loop

 ```cpp
 // Call this function template at each iteration.
 template<int I>